-Authors: Philippa Dickison, PhD Candidate, Northern Clinical School, University of Sydney, NSW, Australia; and Saxon D Smith, Clinical Associate Professor, Department of Dermatology, Royal North Shore Hospital, NSW, Australia.
+Authors: Philippa Dickison, PhD Candidate, Northern Clinical School, University of Sydney, Sydney, NSW, Australia; and Saxon D Smith, Clinical Associate Professor, Department of Dermatology, Royal North Shore Hospital, Sydney, NSW, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Maria McGivern/Gus Mitchell.
 July 2018.

-Local anaesthetics are categorised into 2 different classes based on their structure.
-Para-aminobenzoic acid (PABA) based anaesthetics are known as esters, and non-PABA based anaesthetics are amide local anaesthetics .
+Local anaesthetics are categorised into two different classes based on their structure: para-aminobenzoic acid (PABA)–based anaesthetics known as esters and non-PABA-based anaesthetics referred to as amide local anaesthetics .

 Ester local anaesthetics include:

 Both ester and amide local anaesthetics are available in a variety of formulations, including ointments, patches, and injections.

 Lignocaine (lidocaine) is the most commonly used anaesthetic in the surgical setting.
 It is effective, acts rapidly and is relatively free from toxicity and sensitivity.
 It is available in many different forms, including topical applications (eg, EMLA® Cream and patches) and solutions for injection.
 It is frequently combined with adrenaline (epinephrine) to prolong the duration of anaesthesia, reduce associated bleeding, and increase the intensity of the nerve blockade through the reduction of systemic absorption.

 The maximum dose of lignocaine varies based on the area and vascularity of the skin being anaesthetised and the condition of the patient.
 A higher dose may be used if lignocaine and adrenaline are being used.